gregsadetsky/blog/_posts/2026-07-14-llm-networking-with-mikrotik.md

 One of the usual complaints about MikroTik has been its complex ui/configuration.
 In a sense, I don't know if that's true inasmuch as networking is complicated in itself - as in, it goes deeper than one thinks?
 Maybe there should be a [iceberg-format meme](https://knowyourmeme.com/memes/iceberg-charts) about networking.
 At the top you'd have "ip address", and going deeper you'd see "the dude" and other you've-never-heard-of-them's.

 The point I'm trying to make is yeah, networking can just be hard.
-I've been half-networking, amateur-ishly, for a while now - setting up networks for friends and friends' offices, making and testing cables, patching small panels etc. I almost certainly couldn't pass an official "Certified Routing Engineer" cert - well, not without studying a lot (believe in yourself).
+I've been half-networking, amateur-ishly, for a while now - setting up networks for friends and friends' offices, making cables, patching small panels etc. I almost certainly couldn't pass an official "Certified Routing Engineer" cert - well, not without studying a lot (believe in yourself).

 But you know, it hasn't stopped me (and I suppose it shouldn't?) from having fun and fixing people's wifi (most people's wifi problems can be categorized into... oh brother - I should make another post about this.
-Never use extenders..)
+Never use extenders.)

 ---